Cardiovascular Disease and Hypertension

 Hypertension- The Types:

-Cause of hypertension is vague in some cases.
+The cause of hypertension is vague in some cases.
 Hypertension appears to be a common disease amongst the younger generation.
-In the United States and several other countries, it is known be a cause for long-term health risks among the teenagers.
+In the United States and several other countries, it is known be a cause for long-term health risks among teenagers.

-Cardiac output and vascular resistance determines BP.
+Cardiac output and vascular resistance determine BP.
 The absence of reparation and fluctuation in any two of the variables increases the pressure.

 The following listed factors impinge the heart’s output: